FFLBS-A Free fall lifeboat simulator (full mission, on the dynamic platform)

 Purpose

-FFLBS Freefall lifeboat simulator is intended for training of personnel working on ships equipped by freefall lifeboat in accordance with STCW Code:
+FFLBS Free-fall lifeboat simulator is intended for training of seafarers who are designated to take charge of free-fall lifeboats in accordance with STCW Code:

-• Section A-VI/1 ‘Specification of the minimum standard of competence in survival craft and rescue boats other than fast rescue boats’,
+• Section A-VI/2, Table A-VI/2-1 STCW Code “Specification of the minimum standard of competence in survival craft and rescue boats other than fast rescue boats”;

 ---------------------------------------------------------------------------------------------------------------------------

-Implementing of simulator into the training process will provide training center conformity with new 2023 revision of IMO Model Course 1.23 on Proficiency in survival craft and rescue boats other than fast rescue boats.
+Implementing of simulator into the training process will provide training center conformity with new 2024 edition of IMO Model Course 1.23 on Proficiency in survival craft and rescue boats other than fast rescue boats.

-At the same time, the training elements of the practical drills and exercises related to the launch , recovery operation and maneuvering of lifeboats and rescue boats, including night drills, drills into rough seas , and drills in ice covered waters may be conducted using simulation.
+At the same time, the training elements of the practical drills and exercises related to the launch, recovery, operation and manoeuvring of lifeboats and rescue boats, including night drills, drills into rough seas, and drills in ice covered waters may be conducted using simulation.

 Training elements related to equipment familiarization and survival craft seamanship should still be delivered using an actual survival craft conforming to the LSA Code.